 Virginia law states that employers or their insurance companies must cover a wide range of potential expenses for injured employees.
 They should pay for all initial care related to your injury.
 This includes the first trip you make to the doctor?s office or emergency room after you?ve been hurt.
 When you go, make sure that you tell them you are being seen for a workplace injury.
 You do not want to incur medical bills under your name and your health insurance.

-Turn to Lugar Law PC for Help With Your Workers?
-Compensation Claim
+Turn to Lugar Injury Law for Help With Your Workers’ Compensation Claim